keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 Honestly, that’s not that much.

 There’s 38 grams of protein in 1 cup of chicken.

-There’s 40 grams of protein in .5 fillet of salmon.
+There’s 40 grams of protein in half fillet of salmon.

 There’s 62 grams of protein in 1 steak (that weighs about 251g).[^15]

 However: